truenas/documentation/static/includes/KerberosIntroWarnings.md

 {{< /hint >}}
 Kerberos is a computer network security protocol.
 It authenticates service requests between trusted hosts across an untrusted network  (i.e., the Internet).

-If you configure Active Directory in SCALE, SCALE populates the realm fields and the keytab with what it discovers in AD.
+If you configure Active Directory in SCALE, TrueNAS populates the realm fields and the keytab with what it discovers in AD.
-You can configure LDAP to communicate with other LDAP severs using Kerberos, or NFS if it is properly configured, but SCALE does not automatically add the realm or key tab for these services.
+You can configure LDAP to communicate with other LDAP severs using Kerberos, or NFS if it is properly configured, but TrueNAS does not automatically add the realm or key tab for these services.
 {{< hint type=important >}}
 After AD populates the Kerberos realm and keytabs, do not make changes.
 Consult with your IT or network services department, or those responsible for the Kerberos deployment in your network environment for help.
 For more information on Kerberos settings refer to the [MIT Kerberos Documentation](https://web.mit.edu/kerberos/krb5-latest/doc/).